A Mental Health Regime During a Pandemic

 2. Educate your community, friends, and families:

 Look for opportunities to volunteer in your area.
 (There are also plenty of ways to volunteer online if you don't want to go out.)
 If there are old people or kids help them out where possible.
 You should also help the needy people in your area to pick up medicine and groceries.
+Helping others is a great way to make you feel better.

 5. Exercise compassion for yourself: